Semi-Anchored Multi-Step Gradient Descent Ascent Method for Structured Nonconvex-Nonconcave Composite Minimax Problems: Bregman proximal point (BPP) method

 \subsection{The $h$-resolvent}

 The $h$-resolvent of a monotone operator $\M$ with respect to a Legendre function $h$ is defined as~\cite{eckstein:93:npp}

 where we omit $\M$ and $h$ in $\R_{\M}^h$ for simplicity hereafter, unless necessary.
 This reduces to the standard resolvent operator $(\I + \M)^{-1}$ for $h = \frac{1}{2}||\cdot||^2$, where $\I$ is an identity operator.
-The $h$-resolvent $\R$ is single-valued on its domain (Proposition 3.8 in \cite{bauschke:03:bmo}).
-We extend this for a weakly monotone operator.
+The $h$-resolvent $\R$ is single-valued on its domain for a monotone operator $\M$ \cite[Proposition 3.8]{bauschke:03:bmo}, and we extend this for a weakly monotone operator.